 Dr. Binning earned her medical degree from the University of Colorado School of Medicine and completed fellowships in endovascular and cerebrovascular neurosurgery with the University of Buffalo’s Department of Neurosurgery, one of the country’s leading training programs.

 Dr. Sirken completed a residency and fellowship at the Medical College of Pennsylvania, as well as internships at the New York Methodist Hospital and the Mercy Catholic Medical Center.
-He received his doctorate at the New York College of Osteopathic Medicine.
+He received his doctorate degree at the New York College of Osteopathic Medicine.
 He is a member of the American Medical Association, the American College of Physicians, the American Osteopathic Association, the American Academy of Neurology, the National Headache Foundation, and the American Headache Society.

 Dr. Hakma is among an elite group of dual-trained vascular neurosurgeons able to perform conventional neurosurgery as well as minimally invasive endovascular neurosurgery.
 He is a cerebrovascular/endovascular neurosurgeon with Drexel Neurosciences Institute (DNI) and an assistant professor in the Department of Neurosurgery at Drexel University College of Medicine.